top of page

 In the 2024 season, Yoo also made his long-awaited debut in his homeland, singing Germont in La Traviata with the Korea National Opera.

 A laureate of several of the world’s most prestigious competitions, Yoo was a finalist in the 2014 Queen Elisabeth Competition in Brussels and won 3rd Prize in the 2015 International Tchaikovsky Competition.
-Other honors include 1st Prize and five additional awards at the 2008 International Vocal Competition in ’s-Hertogenbosch, 2nd Prize and the Audience Prize at the 2012 ARD International Music Competition in Munich, and top prizes in Marmande, Cologne, Leipzig, and Weikersheim.
+Other honors include 1st Prize and five additional awards at the 2008 International Vocal Competition in ’s-Hertogenbosch, 2nd Prize and the Audience Prize at the 2012 ARD International Music Competition in Munich, and top prizes in Marmande, Cologne, and Weikersheim.